|

 | Firstborn and only son in a family of seven children, I now am king of

 a castle in Parker, Colorado.
-You can see some pictures of my wife Angela and
+Here, you can see some (very old) pictures of my wife Angela and

 |